New Zealand Journal of Zoology: Special Issue Call for Papers

 The issue is scheduled for publication in early 2021.
-We anticipate that the deadline for manuscript submission will be July 2020 and peer-reviewing and revision completed by November 2020.
-Each manuscript will be published online as soon as the manuscript receives final acceptance; the special issue in its entirety is expected to be published in early 2021.
+We anticipate that the deadline for manuscript submission will be 31st October and peer-reviewing and revision completed by March 2021.
+Each manuscript will be published online as soon as the manuscript receives final acceptance; the special issue in its entirety is expected to be published in mid 2021.

 The New Zealand Journal of Zoology has no page charges, offers free colour printing. and has a supportive editorial team to assist all researchers with the publishing process.
 The journal welcomes submissions from researchers at all stages of their careers.